lsst-sqre/ltd-keeper/docs/docker-image.rst

   The related Dockerfile can be found in `github.com/lsst-sqre/nginx-python-docker <https://github.com/lsst-sqre/nginx-python-docker>`_.

-Building and Publishing the Keeper Docker Image
+Building and publishing the Keeper Docker image
 ===============================================

 To publish a revised Keeper Docker image, run these commands from the LTD Keeper repository.